Edgar Allan Poe activities should awaken students to this memorable author.

 Grammar with “The Raven”

 “The Raven” is a haunting poem that has repetition, internal rhyme, and alliteration—perfect for teaching.
 Plus, students often understand and enjoy the poem, making it a win-win.
+Poetry activities, therefore, are a must.

 When I taught younger students, I frequently taught “The Raven” in October.
 One fall, I realized that my teaching aligned with my teaching of verbal phrases, and I created a new activity.

-In my activity, students look at language in context.
+In my activity, everyone look at language in context.
 Not only do they identify verbals (tons of verbals in this poem!), but they also consider the implications.
 What makes this poem memorable and effective?
 Do the verbals contribute?

 My spin on grammar—that grammar can be taught in context—is a fun addition to a study of verbals.